 Brand Name: Anzemet

-Anzemet tablets is used for:
+Anzemet tablets are used for:

 Preventing nausea and vomiting associated with cancer chemotherapy.
 It may also be used to prevent nausea and vomiting after surgery.